mcci-catena/Catena-Arduino-Platform/README.md

 #### GUIDs for Adafruit Feather M0s

-MCCI also uses this libray with Feather M0s without MCCI hardware.
+MCCI also uses this library with Feather M0s without MCCI hardware.
 These GUIDs are useful in that situation.

 Name | GUID | Description
 -----|------|------------